HetaoZ/RealClipper/README.md

 Julia wrapping of Clipper using real point type

 # Installation
 Still unable to install by Pkg.
 Please download it directly and copy realclipper.jl to your working directory.
 Then include("realclipper.jl"); using RealClipper .
+You should install the Clipper package, too.

 # Usage
 Available function list: